BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 21:27 And Abraham took sheep and oxen, and gave them unto Abimelech;
 and both of them made a covenant.

+21:28 And Abraham set seven ewe lambs of the flock by themselves.

+21:29 And Abimelech said unto Abraham, What mean these seven ewe lambs which thou hast set by themselves?
+21:30
 ## The Book of Psalms

 	Psalm 01